Isa Briones

-Isabella Camille Briones (/'iːsənbspbriːˈoʊnɛs/; born January 17, 1999) is an American actor and singer.
+Isabella Camille Briones (/'iːsənbspbriːˈoʊnɛs/ EE-suh bree-OH-nes; born January 17, 1999) is an American actor and singer, born in London and raised in Los Angeles.
 She rose to prominence for her starring roles in the CBS / Paramount+ series Star Trek: Picard (2020–2022), including Soji, an android "daughter" of Data.
-She also starred as Margot Stokes in the first season of the Disney+/Hulu series Goosebumps (2023) and as Dr. Trinity Santos in the HBO Max medical drama The Pitt (2025).
+She also starred as Margot Stokes in the first season of the Disney+/Hulu series Goosebumps (2023) and as Dr. Trinity Santos in the HBO Max medical drama The Pitt (2025–present).

-Isa Briones began her career as a model in New York City at age three, and started acting in feature films and stage productions in 2008.
+Briones began her career as a model in New York City at age three, and started acting in feature films and stage productions in 2008.
 She won the Ovation Award for Featured Actress In a Musical for Next to Normal (2018) in Los Angeles.
-Afterward, she returned to New York and became the youngest performer in the first touring company of Hamilton, and made her Broadway debut, playing Eurydice in Hadestown (2024).
+Afterwards, she returned to New York, becoming the youngest performer in the first touring company of Hamilton.
+Later, she made her Broadway debut playing Eurydice in Hadestown (2024) alongside her father Jon Jon Briones, who was cast as Hermes.

-Briones sang a new arrangement of "Blue Skies" by Irving Berlin for the season one finale of Star Trek: Picard.